EventSaucePHP/EventSauce/docs/docs/README.md

-> There docs should be viewed at https://eventsauce.io/docs/
+> These docs should be viewed at https://eventsauce.io/docs/